Rear Delt Cable Fly: Muscle Worked, Tips & Alternate

 How do you hit rear delts with cables?

-To hit the rear delt with cable, start with hands crossed in front of you at shoulder height, with the left high cable in your right hand and the right in your left hand.
+To hit the rear delt with a cable, start with your hands crossed in front of you at shoulder height, with the left high cable in your right hand and the right in your left hand.

 Use your rear delts to pull your elbows out and back as far as possible, then slowly return to the starting position.

-What muscle does rear delt fly work?
+What muscle does the rear delt fly work?

 The rear delt fly works your upper back muscles and shoulder muscles, particularly the rear deltoids, on the backside of your shoulders.